Permutation-generated maps between Dyck paths: Construction of the map and some consequences

-\begin{remark} A more hands-on way to describe the construction of $\sigma(D)$ is as follows: at iteration $k \in [2n]$, step $k$ of $\sigma(D)$ is \texttt{u} if and only if the tunnel pair of step $\sigma_k$ of $D$ has not been read before. \end{remark} The readers are encouraged to compare this with the construction of the map by Deutsch and Elizalde in \cite{elizalde2003simple} to see the generalization.
-Indeed, the map $\Phi$ in their construction is $\sigma(\cdot)$ with using our notation.
-It is not hard to see that $\sigma(D)$ is a Dyck path.
+\begin{remark} A more informal way to describe the construction of $\sigma(D)$ is as follows: at iteration $k \in [2n]$, step $k$ of $\sigma(D)$ is \texttt{u} if and only if the tunnel pair of step $\sigma_k$ of $D$ has not been read before. \end{remark} The readers are encouraged to compare this with the construction of the map $\Phi$ by Deutsch and Elizalde in \cite[Section 3]{elizalde2003simple}.
+Indeed, the map $\Phi$ in their construction is $\sigma(\cdot)$ with